firepear/homefarm/docs/diary.md

 instructions and uses the `wpa_supplicant` file named there when configuring their wireless, then they don't have to pass the `ESSID` and `WPA_PASSWD` to the installer script.

+# 2019-01-17

+I'm really on a roll this week.
+No reason not to push on and head toward 1.0.0 though.

+I'm just about to cut v0.15.0, whose big win is logfile rotation.
+No more BOINC jobfiles and daemon logs slowly piling up forever.
+Those files grow pretty slowly, but they're still a recipe for wondering why everything quit working on a random day 30 months after you set up your cluster.

+This closes out the first issue I ever filed for homefarm, back on September 17th -- 4 months ago to the day.
+Nice.

+The smaller issues cleared up in this release are that the alarm account on the control node will now have passwordless sudo access (for new installs, anyway), and that compute nodes now get a random root password set on setup (previously it was left at the default of 'root').

+The latter is just to make me feel less guilty.
+The former is to make update run with no prompts.

+There's nothing left on the punchlist for 1.0 now, except setting up a local repository on the control node, and pointing the compute nodes at it for installation and updates.
+This one will take a little work, but not too much.
+It will require yet another reinstall of node01 to fully test, though.
+I'll live.
+Luckily, I wrote this pile of scripts to help me install and manage compute nodes!